 - Have an Earthquake Survival Kit

 Due to the destructive nature of earthquakes, if one occurs, there is a possibility that your business could be without water, gas, electricity, internet, phone or sewage services for days, or even weeks.
 If the earthquake is severe enough, you and your employees might even become trapped in the building, without access to food and water.
+Saying this though, with the help of professionals like seismic retrofit contractors, they’ll be able to make your building more resistant to the effects of an earthquake, to help minimise the risk of loss of life, help reduce the cost of insurance and raise property values.
+This would be something worth looking into, especially if you care about the welfare of your business and staff.

 In order to ensure the safety of you and your employees, the American Red Cross suggests that the following should be included in a disaster survival kit: